Kelly Doyle

 Image

-I grew up in Newfoundland, where I earned both a Bachelor of Arts (Honors) and a Master of Arts in English Language and Literature at Memorial University.
-After teaching courses in English Literature, poetry, and drama, I moved to British Columbia to pursue an Interdisciplinary PhD in the Critical and Creative Studies department of UBC in the Okanagan.
-During this time I taught Women’s Studies, University Writing, and English courses on short fiction and the Novel.
-I am an active member of the International Gothic Association based in England, and continue to attend conferences in my field both locally and abroad.
-Currently, I am teaching English at KPU on the Surrey campus, and am a copyeditor, reviewer, and Advisory Board member for Mise-en-Scene: A Journal of Film and Visual Narration.
+Dr. Doyle grew up in Newfoundland, where she earned both a Bachelor of Arts (Honors) and a Master of Arts in English Language and Literature at Memorial University.
+After teaching courses in English Literature, poetry, and drama, she moved to British Columbia to pursue an Interdisciplinary PhD in the Critical and Creative Studies department of UBC in the Okanagan with a focus on her greatest love, scary movies, through an academic lens.
+During this time she taught Women’s Studies, University Writing, and English courses on short fiction and the Novel while writing and speaking on gender, race, sexuality, and identity politics in horror film.
+In 2012 she became known as the “Zombie Lady” by CBC news with all the inside info on the popularity and relevance of zombie films and as an extra in a low-budget Okanagan zombie film, Dr. Doyle continues to write about and refine her research in the horror genre.
+Currently, Dr. Doyle serves as a guest speaker for the Vancouver Horror Show Film Festival’s VHS Talks series and as a judge for its annual horror screenwriting competition.
+She holds memberships with the Popular Culture Association of the South and Gothic Studies and teaches English.
+Critical Theory, and Film Studies at KPU on the Surrey campus while serving as a copyeditor, reviewer, and Advisory Board member for Mise-en-Scene: A Journal of Film and Visual Narration.

 Courses taught